Stavanger, NorwayLocation: Europe

 Local Culture and Flavor

 Traditional foods in Norway are influenced by the geography of the region.
-Common staples at the dinner table include seafood, root vegetables, fruit, cured meats and wild game—like moose, reindeer and duck.
+Common staples at the dinner table include seafood, root vegetables, fruit, cured meats and wild game.

 For a special dining experience, venture out to Flor & Fjære, a garden and restaurant on the island of Sør-Hidle, only 20 minutes by boat from Stavanger.
 Here, you'll enjoy scenic views of exotic plants, palm trees and the sea as you savor outstanding international cuisine.
 It's a true feast for the senses.

 The history of Stavanger dates back to the Middle Ages.
 For hundreds of years, it was a tranquil coastal town.
 The economy of the city thrived from the late 1800s through World War II, thanks in part to its growing canning and fishing industries.

 In 1969, the city was revitalized when oil was discovered offshore in the North Sea—bringing new wealth to the area.
 Today, Stavanger is a bustling sea port and a renowned leader in the oil-drilling industry.

 In 2008, a penguin was awarded knighthood by King Harald V of Norway.
 The penguin—named Sir Nils Olav—is the mascot of the Norwegian Royal Guard.